What is the GMAT?

 - Quantitative, BREAK, Verbal, BREAK, Integrated Reasoning, Analytical Writing Assessment

-When taking practice tests prior to sitting for the GMAT, students should try at least two format options to get a feel for what will ensure them the most comfortable testing experience.
+Some good advice is to, when taking practice tests prior to sitting for the GMAT, try at least two format options to get a sense of what will ensure you the most comfortable testing experience.
+You can do this before or after you register.

 The Response to the GRE

 Top business schools around the country are becoming increasingly accepting of the GRE, a previously shorter test with a reputation of being significantly less difficult overall than the GMAT.
-It has been marketed as a more user-friendly alternative to the GMAT, and is significantly growing in prominence each year.
+Its creators advertise it as a more user-friendly alternative to the GMAT, and is significantly growing in prominence each year.

 The GRE is gaining popularity for good reason.
-The non-degree specific GRE may be an attractive option for students who aren’t sure what graduate path they want to take or may be considering an unorthodox career path.
-Since the GMAT is only applicable for students who plan to pursue business school, the GRE leaves the door open for more options to students working to further their education.
+The non-degree specific GRE may be an attractive option for students who aren’t sure what graduate path they want to take or may be considering unorthodox jobs or career paths, such as consulting.
+Since the GMAT is only applicable for those who plan to pursue business school, the GRE leaves the door open to more options for students working to further their education.

 More than likely, the changes in the GMAT are in response to the increased threat to the test’s popularity presented by the GRE.
-Feedback from students in recent years had indicated that test takers felt rushed through the tutorial and pre-exam sections, to the point where it may have had a negative effect on the test scores that they ultimately received.
+Feedback from test takers in recent years had indicated that they felt rushed through the tutorial and pre-exam sections, to the point where it may have had a negative effect on the test scores that they ultimately received.

 Ultimately, it’s up to students whether they prefer to take the GMAT or the GRE.
-Both tests have their own pros and cons, and students should consider their future goals when considering which exam is right for them.
+Both tests have their own pros and cons, and you shouldn't be too quick to decide but should consider your future goals when considering which exam is right for you.
+The last thing you want is to lose an opportunity.

 Pros of the GMAT

-Traditionally, the GMAT has held significant weight as the best option for students applying to a graduate business program.
+Traditionally, the GMAT has held significant weight as the best option for students applying to a graduate business program or aiming for a specific prestigious company.
 For many of the top ranked business schools in the country, the GMAT remains the gold standard of assessing a student’s business knowledge and aptitude.

-According to a Kaplan survey, 21 percent of polled admissions officers stated a preference for the GMAT over the GRE; just one percent of the admissions officers preferred to see the GRE on a student’s resume.
+According to a Kaplan survey, 21% of polled admissions officers stated a preference for the GMAT over the GRE; just 1% of admissions officers preferred to see the GRE on a student’s resume.

 Pros of the GRE

-The less rigorous nature of the GRE means that while it takes endurance and stamina, it’s overall a reportedly much less stressful experience for testers.
-This means that it’s easier to get a high score that can lead to admittance into a good business school.
+The less rigorous nature of the GRE means that while it takes endurance and stamina, it’s overall reportedly much less stressful for testers.
+This means that it’s easier to get a high score that can lead to admittance into a good school.
+If you know the school you want to attend accepts the GRE, you can take it and know that you've lost nothing by doing so.

 The GRE offers the ability to go back and answer questions left previously blank.
 This gives testers a great deal more flexibility in pacing, and leaves test takers feeling much more confident.

-For some schools, GRE scores on a student’s academic resume can indicate a broader range of student backgrounds, which in turn can lead to greater diversity in the student body.
-Many universities welcome MBA program applications from students who have taken the GRE, as it allows for a increased selection of candidates to choose from.
+For some schools, GRE scores on a student’s academic resume can indicate a broader range of student backgrounds, which in turn can create greater diversity in the student community.
+Many universities welcome MBA applications from those who have taken the GRE, as it allows for a increased selection of candidates to choose from.

 The trends and statistics back up the rise of the GRE as a student-friendly assessment of knowledge.
-As of 2015, just eight universities admitted at least 20 percent of their students into their MBA programs based on GRE scores.
+As of 2015, just eight universities admitted at least 20% of their students into their MBA programs based on GRE scores.
 In 2017, that number had jumped to 23 universities.

 What Schools Are Doing with the GMAT